 Dell’s Karl Owen is receiving the Slack Champion of the Year Award for being an essential part of helping employees adopt and unlock the value of Slack—because change is easier with the support of a trusted colleague.

 Using his passion and position to advocate for Slack growth to increase collaboration throughout Dell, Owen was instrumental in defining the app and integration strategy within the company.
-This includes partnering on a Slack playbook for Dell team members and emceeing a virtual town hall for all Slack users at Dell.
+This includes partnering on a Slack playbook for Dell team members and emceeing a digital town hall for all Slack users at Dell.

 Owen acted as the primary coordinator of the Dell Champions network, a group of 100 teammates who develop custom scripts and apps that run in Slack.
 He has worked to streamline the security approvals process and was indispensable in cultivating this community.